Share in the magic of Christmas through songs, carols and the story of the crib.

 The Church gives 12.5% of all planned giving to seven selected missions.
 These are:-

-Ruth Sayers will be coming to visit us at St John’s on Sunday 9th July to talk about her work in Plymouth, Devon.
+Ruth Sayers came to visit us at St John’s on Sunday 9th July to talk about her work in Plymouth, Devon.
 For the past 3 years she has been has been serving with Church Mission Society in Barne Barton but prior to that spent many years working in Jordan and the Middle East.

 Ruth believes the experience she gained overseas was part of God’s plan to prepare her for Plymouth – which she describes as her hardest mission field so far.
 Despite being in picturesque Devon, the area faces real deprivation – high unemployment, low wages and prohibitive property prices.

 A huge THANK YOU to everyone for the support you gave to The Children’s Society last month.
 The total donations received was an amazing £336, much of which was given at the Open Garden event.
 This amount exceeded all my expectations and I am grateful to everyone for their incredible generosity.